-In more detail we differ between three different forms of stall.
+In more detail we differ between three different forms of stall

-BEWARE!
-Spin and full stall are both dangerous and somewhat unpredictable manoeuvres.
-Do not stall or spin your paraglider on purpose.
-However it is very important to learn how to recognize the symptoms of a glider about to stall or spin so that you can take correct action to avoid it happening.
+stall are both

+dangerous and

+somewhat

+unpredictable

+manoeuvres.
+Do not

+stall or spin your paraglider on

+purpose.
+However it is very important

+to learn how to recognize the

+symptoms of a glider about to stall or

+spin so that you can take correct

+action to avoid it happening.